HolographicWings/LethalExpansion/README.md

 - Landmine instand explode when a player walk on them (Vanilla bug) use [LandmineFix](https://thunderstore.io/c/lethal-company/p/TheBeeTeam/LandmineFix/) by TheBeeTeam.

 ## Changes :
+- 1.3.34
+    - Added more fields for compatibility. (for Item and Selectable Level classes)
+    - Added back the normal item dropship in SDK.
 - 1.3.33
     - Added a field in Terminal Nodes for compatibility.
 - 1.3.32